ozacas/asxtrade/README.md

 Some of the datasets can consume more than 8GB of memory during download so a 16GB machine is recommended for ingestion.
 Alternatively reduce the startPeriod to reduce the amount of historical data fetched.

+#### Indicator API

+ABS provides a free-registration associated with headline data.
+This includes CPI, Employment, Import/Export and Earnings data, amongst others.
+All that is required is to register for a free API key (which can take a week or two to arrive via email) and then choose ABS Headlines from the left.
+Note that this data is downloaded at the time of usage, so it does not ingest a-priori.

+Registration for a key can be done at the [ABS Website](https://api.gov.au/apis)